gemforce-team/gemforce/README.md

 gemforce authors are:

-* Andrea Stacchiotti aka AG user '12345ieee'
+* Andrea Stacchiotti aka Steam user '12345ieee' aka AG user '12345ieee'
-* Wojciech Jabłoński aka AG user 'psorek'
+* Wojciech Jabłoński aka Steam user 'psorek139' aka AG user 'psorek'

 If this project helped you and you wish to help by contributing or donating, feel free to contact us, we'll be very happy.